Top Business Employer

-The City is also the site to 1 of the 16 stations along the 78-mile SunRail commuter rail line which provides regional transit from DeBary in Volusia County to Poinciana in Osceola County.
-In addition to its location at the intersection of 2 major roads, the SunRail station is located within the City’s Heritage Village TOD District and is in walking distance of the City's nationally recognized Historic District, which includes the City Hall complex, Reiter Park, and the Health Core where South Seminole Hospital is located.
+The City is also the site of 1 of the 16 stations along the 78-mile SunRail commuter rail line which provides regional transit from DeBary in Volusia County to Poinciana in Osceola County.
+In addition to its location at the intersection of 2 major roads, the SunRail station is located within the City’s Heritage Village TOD District and is within walking distance of the City's nationally recognized Historic District, which includes the City Hall complex, Reiter Park, and the Health Core where South Seminole Hospital is located.